Visiting the school

 - We are a co-educational, multi-racial school and candidates from all ethnic minority groups are welcomed provided that they are prepared to take part fully in all school activities.

 - All applications will be treated in a sensitive manner and are confidential.

-- Children with special educational needs, including the gifted and talented are welcome at Rosslyn.
-Specialist teachers provide support in either small groups or with individual tuition.
-All our children achieve their true potential, whatever that may be, and many exceed the standards expected from their age group.
+- Children with special educational needs and disabilities are welcome at Rosslyn.
+Specialist teachers provide support in either small groups or with individual tuition as needed.
+All our children achieve their potential, and many exceed the standards expected for their age.

 - We aim to be an inclusive school that welcomes children from all backgrounds and abilities.

 - Applicants with special needs are given special consideration at all times.
 Wherever feasible, the school seeks to offer access to pupils with disabilities.